Transport in Dorset: Rural roads

-Dorset is one of only five non metropolitan counties in England to not have a single motorway, however, two trunk road corridors run east–west through the county.
+Dorset is one of only five non metropolitan counties in England not to have a single motorway.
+However, two trunk road corridors run east–west through the county.
 In the north, the A303 London to Exeter and Cornwall road briefly enters the county, though for most of its route it is north of the borders with Somerset and Wiltshire.
 Further south, the A31, a continuation of the M27 motorway from Hampshire, serves as a northern bypass for the South East Dorset conurbation, merging into the A35 to continue west through the county, bypassing Dorchester and Bridport.

 Several primary routes also run through the county.
 These are: